kyleconrad/portfolio-2020/README.md

 ---

 ## Serving
 To test the static site prior to deployment (and for other content audits), the site must be built and then served in its static form.
+A better guide to Gatsby audits can be [found here](https://www.gatsbyjs.org/tutorial/part-eight/).

     $ cd portfolio-2020
     $ npm run build